gschmutz/kafka-workshop/07-iot-data-ingestion-over-mqtt/README.md

 So let's add a new service to the docker-compose.yml file we have created in [Setup of the Streaming Platform](../01-environment/README.md).

 [Mosquitto](https://mosquitto.org/) is an easy to use MQTT broker, belonging to the Eclipse project.
-The is a docker images available for us on Docker Hub.
-Just add the following section at the end of the `docker-compose.yml`, right below the zeppelin service.
+There is a docker images available for us on Docker Hub.
+Just make sure that the service is configured in the `docker-compose.yml` with the volume mapping as shown below.

 ```
   mosquitto-1: